 The potential for extensive damage during a fire event is greatest when a building is under construction because it is largely unprotected.

-The Occupational Safety and Health Administration (OSHA) regulates fall protection methodology on residential construction jobsites under 29 CFR 1926 Subpart M. These statutes provide minimum requirements for the mitigation of fall risks during erection.
-While the approach to fall protection on a particular jobsite is the responsibility of the general contractor or the installer, SBCA has developed guidance component manufacturers can provide to their customers to make OSHA-compliance easier during the installation of their products.
+The Occupational Safety and Health Administration (OSHA) regulates fall protection procedures for residential construction jobsites under 29 CFR 1926 Subpart M. These statutes provide minimum requirements for the mitigation of fall risks during erection.

 SBCA supports universal building installation of sprinklers for all types of construction, provided they are cost effective and do not create a competitive advantage for one structural element over another.
 When it comes to properly locating and designing sprinklers within a building, the IBC and IRC reference NFPA 13, 13D, and 13R (depending on the type of building).
 The resources below will assist the designer in understanding and implementing sprinkler systems in accordance with applicable building codes and referenced fire protection standards.